mehmetbacik/project-x/README.md

 - **SCSS:** A more powerful and feature-rich extension of CSS that enables better organization and maintainability of stylesheets.

+- **Framer Motion:** An animation library for React, used to easily add animations to the project.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.